alan-wu/MPB/docs/_sources/bodyviewer.txt

    :align: center
    :alt: Expanded view of the Body Viewer

-   Expanded Body Control Gui, individual visibility settings can be toggled by clicking on the tickbox next each organ/part name.
+   Expanded Body Control GUI, individual visibility settings can be toggled by clicking on the tickbox next each organ/part name.

 Beside changing visibility of different organs/parts, basic settings that are shared between different organs/parts can be set using this controls such as background colour.
-The gui itself can be expanded/collapsed by pressing on the "Open Controls" and "Close Controls" buttons respectively.
+The GUI itself can be expanded/collapsed by pressing on the "Open Controls" and "Close Controls" buttons respectively.

 .. _systemtoggle:

 Body System Toggle
 ------------------

-Clicking on these buttons will toggle the visibility of all parts/organs of a system on/off.
+Clicking on these buttons toggles the visibility of all parts/organs of a system on/off.

 .. _bodyrenderer:

 Body Renderer
 -------------

-Renderer for the body, users can zoom in/out, pan and rotate the renditions.
+Users can zoom in/out, pan and rotate the geometry data.
 Name of the part/organ is displayed when a cursor hovers over it.
 When a organ/part is clicked, a corresponding model will be opened on the :ref:`organviewer`.